 Spanking kids is intended to cause fear, pain, and the threat of harm to the child to change the child’s behavior.

 Despite the warnings of the American Academy of Pediatrics (AAP)2 and the American Psychological Association (APA)3 about the potentially harmful effects of spanking, many American parents still use this form of physical punishment to discipline their children.

 The topic of corporal punishment of children usually elicits fierce debates among parents, educators, scientists, and pediatricians alike.

-If you are using or considering using spanking to discipline, here are 5 things you must know4.
+If you are using or considering spanking to discipline, here are five things you must know.4

 - It prevents you from building a close relationship with your child.
 A close parent-child relationship is one of the strongest predictors of a child’s success in the future.

 - It is harmful to your child’s brain development and mental health.